Edward-Wagstaffe/overthewire-bandit/level-4.md

 ```bash
 ls -a
 ```
-There is a hidden file called `...Hiding-From-You` Read the hidden file:
+There is a hidden file called `...Hiding-From-You`.
+Read the hidden file:
 ```bash
 cat ...Hiding-From-You